TomKealy/TomKealy.github.io/_posts/2021-03-02-Local-Linear-trend-models-for-time-series.md

+---
+layout: post
+title:  "An introduction to Gradient Descent"
+date:   2021-03-02
+categories: time-series
+---
+{% newthought 'tl; dr Local Linear Trend models' %} are one of the simplest time series models.
+Here we code them up in python.<!--more-->

 Local Linear Trend models are one of the simplest time series models, and can be expressed by the following equations:

 $$ v_t \sim N\left(v_t, \sigma_v^2\right) $$